salmancuso/personalsite/content/posts/gptDataAnalysis.md

 ## The Philosophical Bit: Why This Matters

-I've been in tech since before personal computers were personal.
+I've been in tech since Buleiten Board Systems were every teenage boy's dream.
+More on the anicarst cookbook in another post.
 I've seen a lot of technologies come and go.
 And I've learned that the ones that matter aren't necessarily the most technically impressive—they're the ones that empower people.

-The Apple II wasn't the most powerful computer.
-But it put computing in reach of regular people.
+Being an Apple enthusiast, I think back to the Apple II; it wasn't the most powerful computer.
+But it brought computing to everyday people.
 The Macintosh wasn't the first computer with a GUI.
 But it made computers friendly and approachable.

 That's what I think is exciting about combining BI with AI.
 We're not replacing data analysts.
 We're not automating jobs.
 We're making data analysis accessible to people who aren't specialists.
 We're democratizing insight.